rohithasrk/google-code-in-sample-tasks/README.md

 ## Use Vagrant for OpenWISP modules

-Vagrant is used for easing the development process.
-The documentation can be found from the [official website](https://www.vagrantup.com/)
+Vagrant is used for easing the development process by automating the virtual environment setup process.
+The documentation can be found from the [official website](https://www.vagrantup.com/).
 Read about it and setup vagrant in the following modules:
   * openwisp-controller
   * openwisp-network-topology